 If you would like a photograph or story removed from this website or our social media sites, please explain why and contact us at [email protected]

-Contra Costa News encourages are readers to make comments and discuss issues.
-We ask that you keep it clean and resist from personal attacks.
+Contra Costa News encourages our readers to make comments and discuss issues.
+We ask that you keep it clean and resist from personal attacks or threaten anyone nor take any action to harm anyone.
 While we admit we do not want to be the “comment police”, out of good conscious we will do it when requested.
 A good rule to follow is the “Grandma Rule” which states that if you wouldn’t want to your grandma to see it… don’t post it!

-We understand some topics are considered “hot topics” and will get folks fired up, but lets have a discussion of ideas, not a fight between two people.
+We understand some topics are considered “hot topics” and will get folks fired up, but lets have a discussion of ideas, not a fight between two people or threaten anyone.

 A few guidelines so your comment will not be removed: